-In order to give the Company the flexibility to responsibly address its future equity compensation needs, the Company is requesting that stockholders approve this amendment and restatement of the Stock Incentive Plan to make 6,500,000 shares available for grant between the dates of the 2014 and 2019 Annual Meetings of Stockholders.
-Grant levels for the preceding three fiscal years have averaged 1.3 million shares and stock units per year.
-After giving effect to a new grant authority of 6,500,000 shares, the pro forma overhang percentage (see footnote 3 below) as of December 31, 2013 would be 6.5%.
-This is approximately the same as the 6.4% three year average overhang percentage presented in the table below.
+In order to give the Company the flexibility to responsibly address its future equity compensation needs, the Company is requesting that stockholders approve the Stock Incentive Plan to make 5,000,000 Shares available for grant.
+Grant levels for the preceding three fiscal years have averaged 965,000 Shares and stock units per year.
+After giving effect to a new grant authority of 5,000,000 Shares (and cancelling any unused Shares remaining from previous stockholder authorizations), the pro forma overhang percentage (see footnote 3 below) as of December 31, 2018, would be 4.3%.
+This is 0.4 percentage points lower than the three-year average overhang percentage presented in the table below.